swapnilbhat/smart_ehr/README.md

 ## Backend
 `python3 Backend/fast_api.py`

-# Steps to run the docker container- commands should be run in ubuntu terminal:
+## Steps to run the docker container- commands should be run in ubuntu terminal:
 - `docker load < smart_ehr.tar`
 - Verify that the image is created, run `docker images`
 - `sudo docker run -d -p 8501:8501 -p 8000:8000 --name smart_ehr_app smart_ehr`
 - Open `localhost:8501` on your browser to see the streamlit interface

-# Check the reports inside the docker container- commands should be run in ubuntu terminal:
+## Check the reports inside the docker container- commands should be run in ubuntu terminal:
-- `docker exec -it smart_ehr_app bash`
+- `docker exec -it smart_ehr_app bash` opens up the terminal inside the docker
 - `cd health_records`
+- Use `ls` and `cat` commands to look into the file content

 ## Current Implementation
 - You can create a new record, and edit it in the web interface before saving it, to ensure validity